evmcnb/quartz/content/Full/Hyperthyroidism.md

 ## Management

 - **[[Pearls/Carbimazole|Carbimazole]]** is the first line anti-thyroid drug.
 Two treatment options:
-	1. The [[Pearls/Carbimazole|Carbimazole]] dose is titrated to maintain normal levels
+	1. The [[Pearls/Carbimazole|Carbimazole]] started at 40mg OD and titrated down to maintain euthyroid
 	2. A higher dose blocks all production and [[Pearls/Levothyroxine|Levothyroxine]] is added and titrated to effect
 	3. Risk of agranulocytosis and **acute [[Full/pancreatitis]]**